Prof-Shiba/Shiba-Engine-2D/README.md

 Made purely for fun and as a learning experience.

-Compile, Run, and delete the executable with: make make run make clean
+Compile, Run, and Delete the executable with: make, make run, make clean.